vcchen93/Job_Recommender/README.md

 Information of jobs were scraped from www.104.com.tw.
 It contains 167,730 different jobs from the website.

 ### Data Processing
 [CKIP](https://github.com/ckiplab/ckiptagger) was used to do text segmentation.
+For this project, it works better than Jieba, as the data is in Traditional Chinese, but also significantly slower.

 ### Model
 [gensim Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html) was used to convert CKIPed information of jobs into eigenvectors.